vmware/vic/doc/user_doc/vic_installation/introduction.md

 - You provision a large Linux VM and send them the IP address.
 - The user installs Docker, patches the OS, configures in-guest network and storage virtualization, secures the guest, isolates the containers, packages the containers efficiently, and manages upgrades and downtime.

-In this scenario, what you have given to the is user something like a nested hypervisor that they have to manage and which is opaque to you.
-If you scale that up to one large Linux VM per tenant, you end up creating a large distributed silo for containers.
+In this scenario, what you have provided is similar to a nested hypervisor that they have to manage and which is opaque to you.If you scale that up to one large Linux VM per tenant, you end up creating a large distributed silo for containers.

 **Scenario 2: vSphere Integrated Containers Engine**